Applications for this course close on the 31st of July 2016.

 In addition, you will develop a broad range of personal and practical skills through new experiences in managing teams and individuals, planning, implementing and evaluating research programmes, and the use of field and remote sensing technology.
 Whether you progress into related geographical employment or not, these sought-after skills and experiences will enhance your employability and impress prospective employers.
 Your mastery of analytical and applied skills and strategies will stand you in good stead throughout your career in which ever sector you choose.

-We invites applications from students from a range of related disciplines including geologists, geographers, environmental Earth scientists and computer scientists.
+We invite applications from students from a range of related disciplines including geologists, geographers, environmental Earth scientists and computer scientists.